Johann1993/project-Johias/README.md

 bot_levels.py contains the two avaiable bot difficulties.
 This is basically their "brain" structure.

+characters.py has all function for creating a highscore list.
+Adding, deleting and retrieve data from all played games and its data.

 There is a requirements txt file containing all the software needed to perform tests and run the game.
 In the makefile one can find the structure of how the tests are implmented and commands to use them.
 Release.md is a text file containing all the different version of the game that has been developet.
 From here you can